symfony/symfony-docs/cookbook/assetic/uglifyjs.rst

     If you installed UglifyJs locally, you can find the bin folder inside the ``node_modules`` folder.
 It's called ``.bin`` in this case.

-You now have access to the ``uglifyjs`` Filter in your application.
+You now have access to the ``uglifyjs2`` filter in your application.

 Minify your Assets
 ------------------